 (Questions 2, 4, 6, 13)Your score is 0 out of 0

-When you demonstrate empathy , you recognize other people's emotions, and you do what you can to understand their perspectives.
-As such, it really helps you take active listening to the next level.
+When you demonstrate empathy, you recognize other people's emotions, and you do what you can to understand their perspectives.
+As such, it can really help to take active listening to the next level.

-To listen empathically , put yourself "in other people's shoes," and try to see things from their point of view.
-Then, summarize what they say, in your own words, to show them that you understand their perspectives.
+To listen empathically, put yourself "in the other person's shoes," and try to see things from his point of view.
+Then, summarize what he says, in your own words, to show him that you understand his perspective.

-Also, ask open questions to help people articulate themselves fully, and avoid using leading questions that "put words in people's mouths."
-This gives them the opportunity to add further detail, and to talk about their feelings.
+Also, ask open questions to help him to articulate himself fully, and avoid using leading questions that "put words in his mouth."
+This gives him the opportunity to add further detail, and to talk about his feelings.

 Importantly, don't fear moments of silence when you listen.
-Instead, embrace pauses as a way to give people time to finish their point, and to allow them to reflect on what they have said.
+Instead, embrace pauses as a way to give him time to finish his point, and to allow him to reflect on what he has said.

-When you have good listening skills, you not only "hear" what's being said, but you listen to the whole message as well.
-Because of this, you help others express themselves fully.
+When you have good listening skills, you not only "hear" what's being said, you listen to the whole message as well.
+Because of this, you enable others to express themselves fully.

-Next, use active listening techniques so that you give people your full attention, and so that you can understand the nonverbal elements of their message.
+Next, use active listening techniques so that you give people your full attention, and look out for the nonverbal elements of their message.

-Then, take your listening skills to the next level with empathic listening.
-When appropriate, embrace silence, and make an effort to see things from other people's perspectives.
+Finally, take your listening skills to the next level with empathic listening.
+When appropriate, embrace silence and make an effort to see things from other people's perspectives.